SimonTProjects/Project--Sales-Data-Analytics/README.md

 # Sales-Data-Analysis-Project
-A SQL project assessing the sales performance for a...
+A SQL project assessing the sales performance of products.
+Accompanied with a corresponding Power BI data visualisation.

 TASK 1 - TRENDS AND CHANGE-OVER-TIME